fuse-box/fuse-box/README.md

 * Caching
 At this very moment caching works fairly well, if you get an issue related to caching, please find a way to reproduce it.
 (You can remove `.fusebox` folder from your project to clean the cache)

+__Help wanted!__

+There are so many features to implemented, so many bugs to fix.
+(Let's find them first)
+* More tests required
+The most critical tests are in place, but there are so many edge cases that i did not have time to cover with tests.
+Would be cool to launch some tests in browser

 # Contacts